dinesh1985singh/friendly-lite/readme.md

 ## Changelog ##

 ### 1.0.1 ( Jan 05, 2019 ) ###
-* Fix: Update the initial release date of the theme.
+* Fix: Updated the initial release date of the theme.
 * New: Added readme.md file.

 ### 1.0.0 ( Dec 30, 2019 ) ###